Amalp710/Netflix-Clone-1/README.md

 ## Notes
 - The trailer feature uses the `react-youtube` package to embed YouTube trailers.
 - Ensure your API key is correctly configured in the project.
+- If you want to see the website directly click the deployment in the right side of the repository page it will give you the live link.

 ## Code Quality
 - The code is clean, structured, and well-commented.